-We have two global senior credit facilities (the "2022 Global Facility" and "2023 Global Facility"), each with a borrowing capacity of \$3.0 billion (subject to currency fluctuations).
+In May 2025, we amended and restated one of our global senior credit facilities (the "2022 Global Facility") as the 2025 Global Facility.
+Each of the global senior credit facilities, the 2023 Global Facility and the 2025 Global Facility, have a borrowing capacity of \$3.0 billion (subject to currency fluctuations).
 We may draw on both facilities in British pounds sterling, Canadian dollars, euro, Japanese yen, Mexican pesos and U.S. dollars on a revolving basis.
-The 2022 Global Facility is scheduled to initially mature in June 2026 and the 2023 Global Facility in June 2027; however, we can extend the maturity date for each facility by six months on two occasions, subject to the payment of extension fees.
+The 2023 Global Facility is scheduled to initially mature in June 2027 and the 2025 Global Facility in June 2029; however, we can extend the maturity date for each facility by six months on two occasions, subject to the payment of extension fees.
 We also have the ability to increase each credit facility to \$4.0 billion, subject to currency fluctuations and obtaining additional lender commitments.

-We also have a Japanese yen revolver (the "Yen Credit Facility") with a borrowing capacity of ¥58.5 billion (\$391.5 million at March 31, 2025).
-We have the ability to increase the borrowing capacity of the Yen Credit Facility to ¥75.0 billion (\$501.9 million at March 31, 2025), subject to obtaining additional lender commitments.
+We also have a Japanese yen revolver (the "Yen Credit Facility") with a borrowing capacity of ¥58.5 billion (\$405.3 million at June 30, 2025).
+We have the ability to increase the borrowing capacity of the Yen Credit Facility to ¥75.0 billion (\$519.6 million at June 30, 2025), subject to obtaining additional lender commitments.
 The Yen Credit Facility is scheduled to initially mature in August 2027; however, we may extend the maturity date for one year, subject to the payment of extension fees.

-We refer to the 2022 Global Facility, the 2023 Global Facility and the Yen Credit Facility, collectively, as our "Credit Facilities."
+We refer to the 2023 Global Facility, the 2025 Global Facility and the Yen Credit Facility, collectively, as our "Credit Facilities."
 Pricing for the Credit Facilities, including the spread over the applicable benchmark and the rates applicable to facility fees and letter of credit fees, varies based on the public debt ratings of the OP.

-Our Credit Facilities are utilized to support our cash needs for development and acquisition activities on a short-term basis.
+Our Credit Facilities are utilized to support our cash needs for general corporate purposes on a short-term basis.
 The maturities of the borrowings under the Credit Facilities generally range from overnight to three months.